 Rule Defaults: Default Settings for Access Rules

-When you create a new access rule, the rule is configured with the default rule settings unless you select other options in the rule.
-The rule defaults are a collection controls for endpoint security posture and security profiles, and the zero trust authentication interval property.
-To change the default rule settings, see Edit Rule Defaults and Global Settings.
+When you create a new access rule, Secure Access configures the rule with the default rule settings unless you select other options in the rule.
+The rule defaults are a collection of controls for endpoint security posture and security profiles, and the zero trust authentication interval property.

 🚧